hypermedia-app/hydra-box-web-access-control/readme.md

 })

 // the middleware will access req.agent to get its URI and RDF types
-// it needs to be configured a hydra-box resource middleware app.use(hydraBox.middleware(api, {
+// it needs to be configured as a hydra-box resource middleware app.use(hydraBox.middleware(api, {
   middleware: {
     resource: [